surfacedby/ai-traffic-alerts-for-cloudflare/README.md

 - **Google AI Overviews / AI Mode referrals** arrive as plain `google.com` and are indistinguishable from an ordinary Google click, so they are not flagged (flagging them would mislabel most of your Google traffic).
 - **User-agents can be spoofed.** This is an alerting tool, so a rare spoofed crawler UA just means one extra notification, not a security hole.

 These asymmetries across vendors are the subject of the research above; measuring AI-driven traffic evenly across every assistant needs cross-assistant measurement, not edge logs alone.
-For the parts this cannot see - citations, prompts, competitors, and revenue across every assistant - use [SurfacedBy](https://surfacedby.com).

 ## Privacy

 The Worker stores nothing about your visitors.
 It reads the user-agent, referer, and `utm_source` of each request, sends you a notification, and forwards the request to your origin.
 The optional KV holds only short-lived throttle keys like `radar:OpenAI:training`, never visitor data.

-## From alerts to answers
+## Beyond alerts

 This tool tells you an AI *touched* your site.
-The harder questions come next: which prompts you show up for, which exact sources the assistants cite, who they recommend instead of you, and whether any of it turns into signups or revenue.
-Those need measurement across the assistants, not just your edge logs.
+The harder questions - which prompts you show up for, which exact sources the assistants cite, who they recommend instead of you, and whether any of it converts - need measurement across the assistants, not just your edge logs.
+That is the problem [SurfacedBy](https://surfacedby.com), the project behind this tool, works on.

-That is what we built [SurfacedBy](https://surfacedby.com) to do, across ChatGPT, Perplexity, Gemini, Claude, and Google AI.
-This tool is the free first look; SurfacedBy is the full picture.

-**Run a free audit of your domain at [surfacedby.com](https://surfacedby.com).**

 ## License